jpreiland/majorimage/README.md

 - Materials: description, cost, and physical properties of various materials (test data only)
 - Locations: sights seen while traveling through various locations (test data only)

-### Setup
+## Setup
-Host and populate your own data set in MongoDB.
-Sample data is included in `/sample-data`.

-Create a `.env` file in the project's root directory with the following variable:
-`MONGO_URI = <your mongodb connection string here>`
+Prerequisites: `git` and `node.js`

-Install server dependencies:
+Install server & client dependencies:
 `npm i`
-Install client dependencies:
 `cd client`
 `npm i`
+`cd ../`

 Run client and server in dev mode:
 `npm run dev`

+Open either the Local or Network url in the console output with your browser to use the app.
+Using the network url is recommended for performance.